 When visiting the classroom where the trash sculpture stood, students talked about how all of that trash was bad for the environment.

-The school also hosted its first environmental fair this fall and in the spring hopes to do more planting on the school grounds.
+The school also hosted its first this fall and in the spring hopes to do more planting on the school grounds.